daviduffy/tiny_gallery_slider/README.md

   ```

 #### Preventing FOUC (flash of unstyled content)
-For a brief moment before classes the JS runs, the styles applied by your site's CSS will be all that is governing the style of your slide elements.
-There is a strategy that eliminates that effect:
+A common problem with using JS to apply style to markup is called "flash of unstyled content."
+This happens in the brief moment between the browser building your markup and the JS runs.
+During that split second, the styles applied by your site's CSS will be all that governs the look of your slide elements.
+There is a strategy that eliminates that effect, but you have to implement it in your regular site files:
-  1. Give your slides a class set them to `opacity: 0` in your CSS.
+  1. Give your slides a class and set them to `opacity: 0` in your CSS.
 Slides will be set to `opacity: 1` by the slider CSS once the JS has run.
   2. Add a `<div>` element with the class `g-slider__curtain` just after the slide track closing `</ul>` tag.
 The curtain will fade out once the slider is ready.
 Optionally, you may add any inner element with the class `g-slider__spinner`.
 Styles to make the spinner rotate are already present in the CSS.

   ```HTML